cristherRubio/pokemon_hangman/README.md

 # pokemon_hangman

 ## TODO
-- Fix pokemon database names
 - Create game page

-    - Randomly select pokemon from database
-    - Hangman mechanic
+    - Letters form
     - Only pixelated silouthe as hint
     - If success show full pokemon gif or image and store in DB -> show Catch a new one
     - If faliure show try again
     - if user validate for new pokemon
     - Create pixelated silouethe